Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_com_port_dual/readme.md

 - Use the micro-B USB connector USB2 on the board to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

+### <a name="config_21"></a> [SAMA7G5-EK Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/TOBEADDED)

+- Powered the board with an external power supply (J1) or power supply the board by connecting J7 to the computer using a micro USB cable.
+- Setup the SD card
+    - Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a7g5_ek.X/build/binaries/boot.bin).
+    - Copy the downloaded boot loader binary (boot.bin) and generated application binary (harmony.bin) into the SD card.
+    - Insert the SD card into the SD Card Connector (J4) on the board.
+    - Reset the board by pressing the Reset Button (nRST)
+- Press the "nSTART" button to activate board start-up.
+- Connect the USB MicroAB connector (J7) to the computer using an USB cable.
+- RGB LED turning to Green indicates USB Device Configuration Set Complete event (The USB device functionality has been activated by the USB Host).

 ## Running the Application